-All: No more than one top button may be unbuttoned; in cool weather, only a navy turtleneck or navy long sleeve shirt may be worn under the navy uniform shirt.
+All: No more than one top button may be unbuttoned; in cool weather, only a navy turtleneck or navy long sleeve shirt may be worn under the uniform shirt.

 Shoes: Though there is latitude in shoe styles, a shoe that detracts from the overall uniform appearance will not be allowed.
 For safety, shoes should have a closed toe and a closed back.
 They should also have a non-marking rubber sole.
 Boots and Ugg-style shoes are not permitted.
-Snow boots may be worn to school on snowy days, but students are required to bring additional shoes to change in to for the classrooms.
-Pants must be worn outside the shoes and not tucked in.
+Boots may be worn to school on snowy days, but students are required to bring additional shoes to change in to for gym/recess.

-Socks: Girls who choose to wear socks, tights or hose may wear only solid navy or white.
+Socks: Girls who choose to wear socks, tights or hose may wear only solid navy, black, white or neutral.